Malnati/docker-dev-semver/README.md

 ## Step 1: Initialize Docker Dev Environment

-1. **Navigate to your project directory.**
+1. **Open your terminal and navigate to your project directory.**
     ```bash
     cd path/to/your/project
     ```

 2. **Create a Dockerfile for your development environment.**
     ```bash
-    touch Dockerfile
+    touch Dockerfile-DevEnvironment
     ```
-    Add the following content to the Dockerfile:
+    Open the Dockerfile-DevEnvironment in a text editor and add the following content:
     ```Dockerfile
-    # Base image
+    # Use an official Node runtime as base image
     FROM node:14

-    # Working directory
+    # Set the working directory in the container
     WORKDIR /usr/src/app

-    # Install dependencies
+    # Install app dependencies
     COPY package*.json ./
     RUN npm install

+    # Install Semantic Versioning and Conventional Commits plugins
+    RUN npm install -g semantic-release @commitlint/{config-conventional,cli} commitizen

-    # Copy project files
+    # Copy the current directory contents into the container
     COPY . .
     ```